Loading...

 We've got the example here of this Belgian cyclist who was caught using a hidden motor engine in her bike in a 2016 Cyclo-cross World Championships.

-And that was obviously not allowed, but it's what athletes are doing in order to try and get an edge in order to win.
+So, she used technology on her bike in order to make her go faster, and that was obviously not allowed, but it's what athletes are doing in order to try and get an edge in order to win.

-So more advanced technology often requires specialist training, leading to coaches to higher performance analysis who take time to feedback to every member of the team.
+So, more advanced technology often requires specialist training leading to coaches to higher performance analysis who take time to feedback to every member of the team.

-So if you think you've got a rugby team, for example, and there's a performance analysis who is analysing the performance and will look back over the match and look at each individual player and what they did well, their strengths and their weaknesses, and then the time it would take to feed back to every individual player and the coaches, it would take a lot of time.
+So, if you think you've got a rugby team for example, and there's a performance analyst who is analyzing the performance and will look back over the match and look at each individual player and what they did well, their strengths and their weaknesses, and then the time it would take to feed back to every individual player and the coaches, it would take a lot of time, and therefore it's not always manageable.

 It's not always worth having the technology there if you don't have the time in order to use the data from the technology.